Research group Anna Smed Sörensen

 Dendritic cells in the respiratory system of healthy individuals

-We have a good understanding of which DC subsets circulate in human blood.
-However, whether the same DC subsets are also found in other, less accessible tissues such as human airways and lung is much less clear.
+We currently possess a good understanding of which DC subsets circulate in human blood.
+However, whether the same DC subsets are also found in other, less accessible human tissues such as the respiratory system, is much less clear.
 In fact, the details of human DC diversity and complexity are only starting to unravel and it is becoming increasingly clear that DC subsets differ depending on their anatomical location.
 It is especially important to assess how comparable these compartments are when studying infections and inflammatory conditions primarily affecting the respiratory system, to know whether it is justifiable in certain experimental settings to use blood DCs.
 In this project, we investigate what DC subsets and immune cells are found in human airways and lung as compared to blood under steady state conditions.
 Healthy volunteers undergo bronchoscopy and cells from bronchial wash, bronchoalveolar lavage and endobronchial biopsies as well as blood are collected for functional and phenotypical analysis.

 The effect of Influenza A virus infection on human dendritic cells

 Influenza or "flu" is one of the most common diseases known to mankind, caused by Influenza A virus (IAV).
 We are interested in how DCs are affected by IAV infection in vitro and in vivo.
 A backbone of our research is the utilization of protocols and experimental systems to differentiate or isolate human DCs from blood and tissues and study them in vitro.
 We recently showed that different myeloid DC subsets from the blood play distinct roles during IAV infection as they have different capacities to induce an antiviral response upon maturation.
 Next, we are investigating how tonsillar DCs at the site of infection handle the virus in vitro.
-In addition, we are investigating the function and composition of human DCs during IAV infection in vivo using nasal wash (nasopharynx) samples from suspected cases of IAV infection.
-Nasal wash samples are routinely collected to diagnose respiratory virus infection using PCR.
-This procedure is well tolerated and can be performed several times in the same individual, allowing for longitudinal studies of DCs and other immune cells present both during the course of and after clearance of IAV infection
+Plasmacytoid DCs (PDCs) have important antiviral functions as potent producers of type I Interferons that exert transcriptional control over hundreds of interferon-stimulated genes (ISGs).
+We are comparing how tonsillar and blood PDCs respond to in vitro IAV exposure, and how their function is influenced by the presence of IAV.
+This ex-vivo setup could help provide a glimpse into tissue-resident DC behavior in the context of IAV infection.

 Dendritic cells in lung and blood during Hantavirus infection